Symplectic geometry and space mission design: Introduction

 \section{Introduction}

 Symplectic geometry is the branch of mathematics that studies the geometric properties of phase spaces, those spaces that describe the possible states of a classical physical system.
-It provides the proper framework in order to address problems in classical mechanics, e.g.,\ the gravitational problem of N bodies in three-dimensional space.
+It provides a proper framework to address problems in classical mechanics, e.g.,\ the gravitational problem of N bodies in three-dimensional space.
 In the last thirty years, a host of theoretical tools have been developed in the field, with \emph{Floer theory} as a notable example, whose emphasis is on the theoretical study of periodic orbits.
 In a more applied direction, periodic orbits are of interest for space mission design, as they model trajectories for spacecraft or satellites.
 Studying families of orbits aimed at placing a spacecraft around a target moon is relevant for space exploration, where optimizing over all possible trajectories is needed, in order to minimize fuel consumption, avoid collisions, and maximize safety.
 In this context, the influence on a satellite of a planet with an orbiting moon can be approximated by a three-body problem of \emph{restricted} type (i.e.,\ the mass of the satellite is considered negligible by comparison).
 This is a classical problem which has been central to the development of symplectic geometry, and therefore it is not unreasonable to expect the modern available tools to provide insights.
 The need of organizing all information pertaining to orbits leads to the realm of data analysis, for which computationally cheap methods are important.
 The direction we will pursue is then encapsulated in the following questions:

-The first two questions were addressed by the second and fourth authors, where the mathematical groundwork is explained \cite{FM}.
-The second, third, and fourth authors used it in combination with numerical work, addressing the third question \cite{FKM}.
+Here, we say that two orbits are \emph{qualitatively different} if they cannot be joined by a regular family of orbits, i.e.,\ a family which does \emph{not} undergo bifurcation.
+The first two questions were addressed by the second and fifth authors in \cite{FM}, where the mathematical groundwork was developed, and obstructions to the existence of regular families were encoded in the topology of suitable quotients of the symplectic group.
+This method, whose main tool is the \emph{GIT sequence}, gives a refinement of the well-known Broucke stability diagram \cite{Broucke}.
+This method was further developed for the case of Hamiltonian systems of arbitrary degrees of freedom by the fifth author and Ruscelli in \cite{MR}.
+The second, fourth, and fifth authors used it in combination with numerical work, addressing the third question \cite{FKM}.
 In this article, we continue this line of research.
-We have the following tools at our disposal.
+As before, we have the following tools at our disposal.